-- Less pumping, less outgassing. - Powder need special handling, otherwise they may get loose and fly off the holder. - Magnetic samples also need experienced SEM operators, or damage on the SEM is possible.
+- Less pumping, less outgassing.

+- Powder need special handling, otherwise they may get loose and fly off the holder.
+If magnetic it can damage the EM.

+- We usually look at a very small area.

-Bulk: hard material
+Preparation of bulk: hard material

 Composites, metals, rocks, ceramics, glass,...